cbaggers/cepl/docs/005 - c-arrays.md

 So in this case we end up with a c-array with two elements of type `our-data`, the first struct has the `position` `(v!
 1 2 3)` and the `val` `10`; the second struct has the `position` `(v!
 4 5 6)` and the `val` 20.

 *4:*
-Hey now this is odd, we only provide the lisp data, how does jungl know what to do?
+Hey now this is odd, we only provide the lisp data, how does cepl know what to do?

-What happens is that `#'make-c-array` scans each element of the lisp data and tries to find the *smallest jungl compatible type* that will hold all the values.
+What happens is that `#'make-c-array` scans each element of the lisp data and tries to find the *smallest cepl compatible type* that will hold all the values.
 In this case because of the number `3.0` in there the array has to have `element-type` `:float`.

 Now this feature is very handy (especially in the repl) but there are some caveats.